gabigavric/food_products/README.md

-Gabi's Store
+Gabi's Book Store

 About
-An application for posting and reviewing products for "Gabi's Store".
+An application for posting and reviewing books.

 Setup
 1) Clone this repository and move into it by doing